mircealungu/se-course-best-practices/Deliverables.md

 master.
 The Teaching Assistants provide feedback on every pull request (See: [Feedabck and Grading](https://github.com/mircealungu/se-course-best-practices/blob/master/TA%20Duties.md#feedback-and-grading)).

 4. A Final Presentation will be delivered by every team in the last lecture of the course.

+Two Week Iterations
+====
+In the first incarnation of the course we had one-week iterations.
+It was too stressful for the students since they have little to show given that, in our context, they had several other courses to work on.

+For the second and the third run of the course we had two-week "sprints" and it worked much better.